nextstrain/auspice/docs/README.md

 # Auspice built documentation to be served by GitHub pages.

-Files in this folder should not be modified by hand, they are the generated from within the `docs-src` directory.
+Files in this folder should not be modified by hand -- they are generated from within the `docs-src` directory.